splunk/observability-workshop/content/en/s4r/7-log-observer/1-log-filtering.md

 This view will include **all** the log lines from **all** applications or services that participated in the back-end transaction started by the end-user interaction with the Online Boutique.

-Even in a small application as our Online Boutique, the sheer amount of logs can make it hard to see the log lines that matter to the actual incident we were investigating.
+Even in a small application as our Online Boutique, the sheer amount of logs found can make it hard to see the specific log lines that matter to the actual incident we where investigating.

 So, let us run an exercise to drill down into the logs: